pksol/mock_autogen/README.md

 Can you imagine the time it would have taken you to implement this on your own?

 I hope that by now you were convinced that this tool can save you a lot of time.
-See `tests` for additional usage examples (like using fixtures to share mocks between tests).
+See `tests` for additional usage examples like mocking classes and instances, using fixtures to share mocks between tests and more.